moxystudio/react-navigation/README.md

 }
 ```

-We are listening `routeChangeStart` event for the sake of this example.
+We are listening to `routeChangeStart` event for the sake of this example.
 You can check [here](https://nextjs.org/docs/api-reference/next/router#routerevents) a complete list of the supported events for the Next.js Router.

 ## Styling